 [29:16] And Abraham when he said to his people: “You shall worship God and fear Him (u`buduu allahi wa-ittaquuhu), that is better for you if you knew.”

-[30:31] Those who have turned towards Him; and you shall fear Him (wa-ittaquuhu) and shall observe the Contact Prayer, and do not be of the idol-worshipers.
+[30:31] Those who have turned towards Him; and you shall fear Him (wa-ittaquuhu) and shall observe the Contact Prayer, and you would not be with the idol-worshipers.

-[31:33] O mankind, you shall fear your Lord (ittaquu rabbakum), and be aware of a Day, a father cannot help his child, nor can a child help his father anyway.
-Certainly, God’s promise is truth.
-So, do not let the worldly life deceive you nor let the deceiver deceive you about God.
+[31:33] O mankind, you shall fear your Lord (ittaquu rabbakum), and shall fear a day, a father cannot help his child, nor can a child help his father anyway.
+Indeed, God’s promise is truth.
+So, the life of the world should not deceive you nor should the deceiver deceive you about God.

-[33:1] O you prophet, you shall fear God (ittaqi allaha), and do not obey the disbelievers and the hypocrites.
+[33:1] O you prophet, you shall fear God (ittaqi` allaha), and you do not obey the disbelievers and the hypocrites.
 Indeed, God is Knower, Wise.

-[33:32] O wives of the prophet, you are not like anyone of the women.
-If you fear (God) (in ittaqaytunna), then do not be soft in speech that who has a disease in his heart will move with desire, and you shall speak in an appropriate manner.
+[33:32] O wives of the prophet, you have not been like anyone of the women.
+If you have feared (God) (in ittaqaytunna), then you do not be soft in speech that whoever has a disease in his heart will move with desire, and you shall speak an appropriate speaking.

 [33:37] And you (Muhammad) said to whom God has bestowed favor on him and you have bestowed on him: “Keep your wife to yourself and fear God (amsik `alayka zawjaka wa-ittaqi allaha).”
 And you concealed within yourself what God was to disclose, and you feared the people, while God is worthy that you should fear Him.
 So, when Zaid ended his relationship from her, we wished you to have her as spouse that there is no wrongdoing for the believers for the wives of their adopted sons when they have ended relationship from them.
 And God’s command has to be done.